samuel-verburg/EEA-summer-school-2025/README.md

-# EEA Summer School 2025: Measurement Methods for Sound Field Analysis, Reconstruction, and Reproduction
+# EAA Summer School 2025: Measurement Methods for Sound Field Analysis, Reconstruction, and Reproduction

-This repository contains educational material for the EEA Summer School 2025 focusing on advanced techniques for sound field analysis, reconstruction, and reproduction.
+This repository contains educational material for the EAA Summer School 2025 focusing on advanced techniques for sound field analysis, reconstruction, and reproduction.

 ## Course Overview